Kleisss1/automatic_imposter_generation/README.md

     tree.write(output_path, encoding='utf-8', xml_declaration=True)

+For this we import the necessary modules:

+    import os
+    import xml.etree.ElementTree as ET # XML module

-Then it is all saved neatly.
+Then it is all saved.
 The tool automatically creates the input and output folders.
 Simply run the script.
 It will also fetch your local directory.
+You can run as many files as you want at once, as long as they're in the input folder.

 Some considerations: